isomerpages/mccy-cpro/_resources/frequently-asked-questions.md

 9) Are we allowed to conduct AGMs and other social activities at Places of Worship?

-AGMs and other social activities can be held at places of worship please refer to MOM’s advisory at https://www.mom.gov.sg/covid-19 for more details.
+AGMs and other social activities can be held at places of worship please refer to MOM’s [advisory](https://www.mom.gov.sg/covid-19) for more details.

 10) Is sanitising of the premises after worship services still mandatory?

 Although not mandatory, we encourage ROs to continue regular cleaning and ventilating the venue after usage.

-ROs are encouraged to apply for the SG Clean Quality Mark, you may refer to the following link: https://www.sgclean.gov.sg/join/for-owners/how-to-be-certified/
+ROs are encouraged to apply for the SG Clean Quality Mark, you may refer to the following link: [https://www.sgclean.gov.sg/join/for-owners/how-to-be-certified/](https://www.sgclean.gov.sg/join/for-owners/how-to-be-certified/)

 11) Is ART still a requirement for singers or persons playing wind/brass instruments?